bnhovde/ES2015-talk/README.md

 # ES2015 In Production

-!!!
-This is a very WIP document of an upcoming ES6 talk.

-Contains rough notes for a possible transcript + source code for demo & examples.
+Rough transcript + source code for demo & examples.

-Slides will be located [here](https://slides.com/bardhovde/es2015/) when completed.
+Slides can be found [here](https://slides.com/bardhovde/es6/).

 __